 Payments of any type of utility bill

 All requests must be made in writing.
 No personal presentations are accepted.
 All applications for funds will be given consideration.
-No faxed or electronically mailed copies will be accepted.
 Grant requests are considered on a quarterly basis and are made on a one-year basis.
 If a grant is approved, the organization must wait one year until reapplying.
 Re-application is necessary for consideration of a grant renewal.

 The Trust receives numerous requests, therefore every request cannot be fulfilled either in full or part.
 We prefer to select those activities that provide the greatest benefit to individuals or to the community.
 The Trust will evaluate all programs based on community or individual need, practicality and feasibility.